Singapore 2010 Waste Statistics

 For the 3 common types of waste disposed, their recycling rate is still low:

 More efforts are needed to reduce the amount of paper, plastics and food waste disposed and to increase their recycling rates.
-Half of the paper and cardboard waste generated still ends up being burned.
+Half of the paper and cardboard waste generated still ends up being burned at the waste-to-energy plants.

-The waste data show that the efforts of the government in promoting waste minimisation and recycling has paid off.
-However, to work towards zero waste, there is a need for the total waste generated to reach a peak and decrease every year.
+The waste data show that the efforts of the government in promoting waste recycling has paid off.
+However, waste disposed has been increasing slowly since 2003.
+To work towards zero waste, there is a need for the total waste generated to reach a peak and decrease every year.